lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

   }`;
 ```

-Your element can then import the styles and add them to its static `styles` property:
+Your element can then import the styles and add them to its static `styles` class field:

 ```js
 import { buttonStyles } from './button-styles.js';